 Just out from the quaint harbour rests the tiny Ile de Batz, a beautiful island well worth a visit.
 The pretty towns of Morlaix and St Pol de Léon are also nearby.
-The Cathédrale St Paul Aurelién de St Pol de Léon is famous for its 'les étagères de la nuit' ('the shelves of night') 32 small box shrines containing skulls which were stored here to make room for the graves of the lately deceased.
+The St Pol de Léon Cathédrale St Paul Aurelién is famous for its 'Les Etagères de la Nuit' ('the night shelves') 32 small box shrines containing skulls which were stored here to make room for the graves of the recently deceased.

 Roscoff is also home to La Maison des Johnnies et de l'Oignon de Roscoff, a 'Museum of the Onion Johnnies', the well-known onion merchants who arrived in Britain on their bicycles selling onions door-to-door.
 Also worth a visit is the beautifully restored 16th century Gothic church, the Notre Dame de Croatz Batz, whose bells resembled a tiered cake and the gorgeous gardens of Jardin Exotique on Ile de Batz.